PistachioPony/gamesparks-docs/MARKDOWN/SDK Center/Android.md

 That will ensure that the API is ready to be used.
 Now to initialise the GS module and connect our frontend to our backend!

-In any of your activity's Java code's OnCreate function place the following:
+In any of your activity's Java code OnCreate function place the following:

 ```

 GSAndroidPlatform.initialise(this, "YOUR KEY", "YOUR SECRET", false, true);

 ```

 Now you need an API key and secret, which you given when you create a game on our platform, click here for a quick guide to show you how.